mr-narender/animeTriviaQuiz/README.md

 ### User Requirements and Expectations

 **Requirements**
-* Web application should be on the header part of front-page to dominate the webpage.
 * Should be a one page website that has only web app on display to avoid distracting user from main feature.
 * Should be without lag and have good performance to make experience comfortable and easy.
 * A start page where user presses button to begin quiz.